CU-CommunityApps/docker-petshop/README.md

     $ docker run --rm -p 8080:8080 -v ~/.aws:/root/.aws petshop
     ```

   b.
-If the container is being launched in EC2, then the EC2 instance would need to need be assigned the `petshop-elasticbeanstalk-ec2-role` instance role, which is configured to be a user of the application-specific KMS key.
-This instance role is set in Elastic Beanstalk environment configuration.
+If the container is being launched in EC2, then the EC2 instance would need to need be assigned the `petshop-elasticbeanstalk-ec2-role` instance role, which is configured to be allowed to use the application-specific KMS key.
+This instance role is set in Elastic Beanstalk environment configuration and described elsewhere in this documentation.

-### Creating secrets in this scenario
+#### Creating secrets in the custom KMS scripting scenario

 Secrets will normally be configured by a developer/sysadmin working with the puppet-petshop git repo on their local workstation.
 The workflow would be something like the following:

 1. Ensure that AWS credentials are properly configured for the current user, so that she can run AWS CLI commands on her local workstation.
 See [AWS CLI documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).

 1. Ensure that the AWS IAM user being used at the command line has permission to use the KMS key.
-This is configured in IAM in the key properties.
+This is configured in IAM in the KMS key properties.

 1. Ensure that the proper KMS key id is referenced in the encryption script `puppet-petshop/files/kms-secrets/kms-encrypt-files.sh`